-Author (of this model policy): Child Protection School Liaison Service, Quality Assurance Improvement and Practice, Children's Services, Hertfordshire County Council
+Author: Child Protection School Liaison Service, Quality Assurance Improvement and

-Issue Date September 2023
+Practice, Children's Services, Hertfordshire County Council

-Reference CSF0034 version 9
+Issue Date: September 2023 Reference: CSF0034 version 9

-Review Date (CPSLO Service) Upon receipt of the DfE publishing Keeping Children Safe in Education 2024 - model policy being available for schools to adapt from end of the July 2024, date TBC
+Review Date: (CPSLO Service) Upon receipt of the DfE publishing Keeping Children Safe in Education 2024 - model policy being available for schools to adapt from end of the July 2024, date TBC

-Holtsmere End Infant and Nursery School Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by The Governing Body This policy will also be reviewed annually or when new legislation requires changes, whichever is the soonest.
-This policy is approved by the The Governing Body
+Hertford Heath Primary and Nursery School Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by The Governing Body.
+This policy will also be reviewed annually or when new legislation requires changes, whichever is the soonest.
+This policy is approved by the The Governing Body.